 - a child in armed forces who lived with you before going away on duty and they intend to return to live with you

-To work out how many bedrooms your household needs please use the bedroom calculator
+To work out how many bedrooms your household needs use the bedroom calculator.

 The Local Housing Allowance rates are set by the Valuation Office Agency.
-We pay two different rates of Local Housing Allowance which is based on where you live in Croydon.
+We pay 2 different rates of Local Housing Allowance, based on where you live in Croydon.

 If you are living alone and under 35 years old you are only entitled to the single room rate.
-However, certain under 35s are entitled to the one bedroom rate if you:
+However, certain under 35s are entitled to the 1 bedroom rate if you: